bgunderlay bgunderlay bgunderlay

 Create an ROA object to authorize the Amazon ASNs 16509 and 14618 to advertise your address range, as well as the ASNs that are currently authorized to advertise the address range.
 For the AWS GovCloud (US) Region, authorize ASN 8987.
 You must set the maximum length to the size of the smallest prefix that you want to bring (for example, /24).
 It might take up to 24 hours for the ROA to become available to Amazon.
 For more information, consult your RIR:

-When you migrate advertisements from an on-premises workload to AWS, you must create an ROA for your existing ASN before creating the ROAs for Amazon’s ASNs.
-Otherwise, you might see an impact to your existing routing and advertisements.
+Before migrating advertisements from an on-premises workload to AWS, it is crucial to create a Route Origin Authorization (ROA) for your existing Autonomous System Number (ASN) first.
+Only after creating the ROA for your existing ASN should you proceed to create the ROAs for Amazon’s ASNs.
+Failing to follow this sequence might result in potential impacts to your existing routing and advertisements.

 The onboarding process for BYOIP has the following tasks depending on your needs: